 There are four references in the bible to the phrase “second death” which are all in the book of Revelation.
 The second death is a vital spiritual experience that each person will go through in attaining to the heights of the Kingdom of God.

-Firstly, in order to understand the second death, we need to identify what the first death is.
+First, in order to understand the second death, we need to identify what the first death is.
 The first death is the death that the first Adam died.
 The first Adam died both a spiritual and physical death.
 This death came as a result of his separation from communion and union with God.
 Adam in this corruptible state died to righteousness and became alive to sin.
-Adam was also a mortal being with a body that aged.
+He became a mortal being with a body that would age and eventually perish.

 Everyone born into the world has been born in this Adamic condition and has entered into the state of the first death.
 “And you hath he quickened, who were dead in trespasses and sins” (Eph.
 2:5) and “you, being dead in your sins and the uncircumcision of your flesh, hath he quickened together with Him” (Col. 2:13)